-Republicans Fear They'll Be Shut Out Of California Governor's Race
+GOP Fears It Will Be Shut Out Of California Governor's Race

 In the end, neither Allen nor Cox could muster enough support to win the party's endorsement.
 It looks like they'll be fighting for the same dwindling pool of conservative voters until primary day, decreasing their chances of making the runoff.
 Delegate Karen Roseberry found that prospect alarming and begged the delegates to reconsider.
 There is so much more at stake she said, than just the governor's race.

-"Every down ticket race is counting on this," she said.
-"We need a top two finisher in November and that comes when the party is united."
+"Every down-ticket race is counting on this," she said.
+"We need a Top 2 finisher in November and that comes when the party is united."

 Those down-ticket races worrying Roseberry include at least half a dozen vulnerable Republican House seats.
 If Democrats can grab those, it would help them tip the balance of power in Congress.
 No one knows what the impact on Republican turnout will be if there are only Democrats to choose from in the California governor's race.
 But Republicans are hoping they won't have a chance to find out.